awsdocs/amazon-textract-developer-guide/doc_source/examples-extract-kvp.md

    textract_python_kv_parser.py file
    ```

-1. When you're prompted, enter a key that's part of the input document\.
-If the key is detected, the program displays the value that's associated with the key\.
+1. When you're prompted, enter a key that's in the input document\.
+If the code detects the key, it displays the key's value\.